BlackIkeEagle/blog.herecura.eu/content/blog/2024-07-04-starlite-mk-v-archlinux-plasma-desktop/index.md

   - tablet
 ---

 Recently I received my Starlite MK V Linux tablet / laptop.
+While it took a bit more than 6 weeks to get it delivered, I'm still happy I made the order.

 <!--more-->